Tiger says 'as of now' he plans to play in Masters

 "It's great to be back," Woods said.

 About 3½ months later, Woods apparently feels differently.
-If he plays, he'll be in the Masters for the 24th time; he's finished in the top five 12 times in his previous 23 appearances.
+If he plays, he'll be in the Masters for the 24th time; he has finished in the top five 12 times in his previous 23 appearances.

-Thursday's opening round would mark the first time Woods competes against the world's best players since Nov.
+Thursday's opening round would mark the first time Woods would be competing against the world's best players since Nov.
 15, 2020, which was the final round of that year's pandemic-delayed Masters.

 He had his fifth back surgery two months later and was still recovering from that on Feb.
-23, 2021 when he crashed his SUV over a median on a suburban coastal road in Los Angeles and down the side of a hill.
+23, 2021, when he crashed his SUV, going over a median on a suburban coastal road in Los Angeles and down the side of a hill.

 "It's been a tough, tough year ... but here we are," Woods said.